Antiz96/arch-update/README.md

 Options:
 -c, --check       Check for available updates, send a desktop notification containing the number of available updates (if libnotify is installed)
--n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`)
+-l, --list        Display the list of pending updates -n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`)
 -h, --help        Display this help message and exit -V, --version     Display version information and exit